-Remedies for Puffy Eyelids
+Natural Remedies for Puffy Eyelids

 Many people encounter puffy eyelids in the morning, when waking up.
 Others have them frequently throughout the day.
-It is important to know that puffy eyelids are not just an aesthetic issue.
-In fact, they often reveal that kidneys and liver are overloaded.
+It’s important to know that puffy eyelids are not just an aesthetic issue.
+In fact, they often reveal that your kidneys and liver are overloaded.

 In this article we talk about some natural remedies for puffy eyelids and also provide some recommendations to help balance the kidney and liver processes.

-With a poor diet, excess consumption of fatty and fried foods, your kidneys can become overloaded and the body can not eliminate excess fluids properly.
+With a poor diet and excess consumption of fatty and fried foods, your kidneys can become overloaded and the body isn’t able to eliminate excess fluids properly.
 This can lead to fluid retention in different parts of our body, like the legs, face or eyelids.

 To prepare it, you can boil two onions in a half liter of water for thirty minutes and let it rest another 10 minutes.
-It is preferable not to add salt, although you could add a splash of seawater, which despite having a salty taste helps to regulate body fluids thanks to all the minerals it contains.
+It’s preferable not to add salt.
+However, you could add a splash of seawater, which despite having a salty taste helps to regulate body fluids due to all the minerals it contains.

 - Before breakfast: A glass of warm water, the juice of half a lemon and a tablespoon of extra virgin olive oil.

-- Brunch: Infusion of milk thistle and dandelion optionally sweetened with stevia
+- Brunch: Infusion of milk thistle and dandelion, optionally sweetened with stevia.

-- Afternoon: infusion of milk thistle and dandelion optionally sweetened with stevia.
+- Afternoon: infusion of milk thistle and dandelion, optionally sweetened with stevia.
 Baked apple with cinnamon and honey

 Cucumber, both consumed or applied, is a great diuretic, ideal for treating fluid retention.
-Besides consuming cucumber in salads or juices, we recommend spending about a half hour with two slices of cucumber on your eyelids.
+Besides having cucumber in salads or juices, we recommend spending about a half hour with two slices of cucumber on your eyelids.
 After fifteen or twenty minutes you can take them off and wash your face with cold water.

 Chamomile tea bags